 We are an education initiative that supports young people in embracing all sides of their linguistic and cultural heritages.
-We do this through creative translation workshops that draw on students’ experiences and interests, and encourage them to think critically about issues such as representation, self-expression, and the relationship between language and power.
+We do this through critical translation workshops that are rooted in students’ experiences and interests, and encourage them to think critically about issues such as representation, self-expression, and the relationship between language and power.

 Teacher, Farnborough Sixth Form College